rudhiyansh/GOLD-DIGGER/README.md

 ## 📖 Overview

 **DATA_DIGGER** is a hands-on SQL project built for the **Red & White Skill Education** SQL exam brief (project titled "Data Digger" in the assignment).
-It creates a MySQL database named `GOLD_DIGGER` that models four related tables of a basic online store:
+It creates a MySQL database named `DATA_DIGGER` that models four related tables of a basic online store:

 | Table | Purpose |
 |---|---|